KonstantinaT/D2Deep/README.md

 Datasets and data processing
 ============

-Datasets containing training data, test sets and identifiers mapping can be downloaded through Zenodo: https://zenodo.org/doi/10.5281/zenodo.8200795
+Datasets containing predictions, training data, test sets and identifiers mapping can be downloaded through Zenodo: https://zenodo.org/doi/10.5281/zenodo.8200795

 The scripts for data curation and processing can be found in *Data_curation/*.
 The GMM feature extraction code can be found in: *GMM_diff_maxpool.py*